 To riff a little on the idea that E postulated - food in Japan is a genre all it's own.
 There is manga specific to it, there are adorable little decor items, and there are wonderful tools that are adorably rendered such that they don't have to be hidden in drawers when you aren't using them.
 Thus there is a demand and a resulting market that values food, it's production, the aesthetics and the artistry involved in creating beautiful products.

-are one such example of the culture that turns classical food motifs into lovely pieces of art for your home - and they are deliciously practical.
+These lovely cakes are one such example of the culture that turns classical food motifs into lovely pieces of art for your home - and they are deliciously practical.
 I wouldn't mind having a set to leave for my guests.

 These Fire Flowers can live in your kitchen for up to two years and are a wonderfully aesthetic fire extinguisher for any small pan fires that might occur (thought I hope they don't) in your kitchen.
 There would also make an interesting gift for freshman moving out and cooking on their own for the first time.
 I will admit that $39.00 is expensive for a pair when you can pick up appprox 2 dozen roses for the same - but the investment you make with these might just be worth it.